Maryland Home Improvement Mediation Works For You! - Home Improvement Commission

 - there will never be the possibility of a lengthy appeal that can last several years.

-- the faster this dispute is resolved, the less money you will have to spend;
+- the faster the dispute is resolved, the less money you will have to spend;

 - with mediation, you do not need to hire an attorney or an expert; and